PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 battery life expectancy

-As previously mentioned, the average battery life is not calculated based on days or years – but based on the number of times that it has been recharged.
+As previously mentioned, the average battery lifespan is not calculated based on days or years – but based on the number of times that it has been recharged.
 The time between recharges may vary from phone to phone and according to how they’re being used.
 A full discharge can happen in 1-2 days or even in just a few hours, depending on each case.

 On average, a cell phone battery is supposed to last for around a year – at least according to Business Insider.
 However, this will also depend on the cell phone capacity.
 Full discharges have a fairly negative effect on your phone, but if you charge it properly, it might last for more than two years.